 Endocannabinoids, like cannabidiol (CBD), interact with other neurotransmitters such as serotonin.
 In migraines, studies have shown there is often an excess of serotonin in the brain.
 Serotonin is found in abundance within red blood cells, where endocannabinoids determine how much is released into the brain.
 When there is a lack of endocannabinoids, too much serotonin is released into the brain, resulting in migraines.
 Because the endocannabinoids help regulate pain, and there aren’t enough in the body, pain is increased when the serotonin level exceeds proper limits within the brain.

-While endocannabinoids, such as tetrahydrocannabidiol, and serotonin are also thought to be part of the cause of fibromyalgia, it is in fact the lack of enough serotonin that is thought to be the cause.
+While endocannabinoids, such as tetrahydrocannabinol, and serotonin are also thought to be part of the cause of fibromyalgia, it is, in fact, the lack of enough serotonin that is thought to be the cause.
 In this case, because the serotonin is not present, the endocannabinoids do not get the message that they need to release to decrease pain.
 Fibromyalgia results when pain receptors intensify pain to a level that exceeds what it should normally reach.
 It is thought that the pain perceived by those suffering fibromyalgia is double that of those without the disorder.

 Yet another connection between serotonin and endocannabinoids is irritable bowel syndrome.
 With this disorder, the body experiences bloating, diarrhea and abdominal cramps.
 Serotonin causes the spasms present within the digestive system.
 Those suffering IBS have been shown to have an increased amount of serotonin, which indicates there is a lack of endocannabinoids to help curb the release of the serotonin.

-Both serotonin and endocannabinoids are most prevalent within the brain.
+Both serotonin and endocannabinoids are most prevalent in the brain.
 Both are related to basic reactions such as mood, pain, digestion and stress.
 Disorders such as fibromyalgia, migraines and IBS show a strong co-morbidity with not only each other but also with emotional issues such as anxiety, depression and bipolar disorder.
-Until recently, these disorders were mysterious to scientists because they could not figure out what determined the amount of serotonin within the brain.
-The discovery of endocannabinoids and the subsequent correlation to serotonin levels gives us a look into a possible cure of these mysterious disorders.
+Until recently, these disorders were mysterious to scientists because they could not figure out what determined the amount of serotonin in the brain.
+The discovery of endocannabinoids and the subsequent correlation to serotonin levels gives us a look into a possible cure for these mysterious disorders.